marczz/unix_memo/source/shell.rst

 Reflinks are :wikipedia:`Copy-on-write` *COW* of a file; they are available on :wikipedia:`OCFS2` and :wikipedia:`Btrfs` file systems.
 Reflinks creates a new inode that shares the same disk blocks as the original file.
-Reflinks works only inside the boundaries of a file system; but in contrast to hardlinks changes to a file are not reflected to the copy.
+Reflinks works only inside the boundaries of a file system; and in contrast to hardlinks, changes to a file are not reflected to the copy.

-You create hardlinks with:
+You create manually reflinks with:

 ..  code-block:: shell-session